dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/getting_started.md

 python3 --version
 ```

-If you are already using suitable Python 3.7 version jump directly to step `Creating a Virtual Environment` otherwise continue here and first install a virtual environment for python
+If you are already using suitable Python 3.7 version jump directly to step `Creating a Virtual Environment` otherwise continue here and first install a virtual environment for python.

 <br>